GDATASoftwareAG/vaas-helm/README.md

 ### File size limit

 If you want to scan larger files, you have to adjust the deployments body size limit in `vaas.gateway.ingress.annotations`.
-Should looks like this:
+Should look like this:

 ```yaml
 nginx.ingress.kubernetes.io/proxy-body-size: <your maximum filesize>